-TCAT Jacksboro offers nine programs at the main campus location; Administrative Office Technology, Automotive Technology, Computer Information Technology, Cosmetology Technology, Industrial Electricity Technology, Machine Tool Technology, Pharmacy Technology, Power Sports Technology, Practical Nursing, and Welding Technology.
+TCAT Jacksboro offers fourteen programs at the main campus location; Administrative Office Technology, Automotive Technology, Building Construction Technology, Computer Information Technology, Cosmetology Technology, Heating, Ventilation, Air Conditioning and Refrigeration, Machine Tool Technology, Manufacturing Technology, Pharmacy Technology, Power Sports Technology, Practical Nursing, Residential, Commercial and Industrial Electricity, Retail, Hospitality, and Tourism Technology, and Welding Technology.
+We also offer Nursing Aide for secondary education only.
 You may earn a diploma at the completion of the chosen program or at designated exit points different certificates may be awarded with the exception of Practical Nursing.
-Classes meet five days a week for full-time students, from 8 a.m. until 2:30 p.m. for three equal trimesters totaling 432 clock hours in any given calendar year.
+Classes meet four days a week for full-time students, from 8 a.m. until 4:00 p.m. for three equal trimesters totaling 432 clock hours in any given calendar year.
 We have an open entry, open exit policy, with enrollments at the beginning of each trimester (January, May, and September) and again at the midway point of each trimester, approximately 216 hours into each term.
 Of course if a part-time schedule is needed to accommodate an adult student, their required training hours for a diploma does not change, just the program length.

-TCAT Jacksboro’s yearly enrollment is approximately 200 to 220 students.
+TCAT Jacksboro’s yearly enrollment is approximately 180 to 200 students.

-Our personnel structure includes one Director, one Financial Aid Coordinator, one part-time Practical Nursing Coordinator, one Facility Support staff, one part-time Facility Support staff, one Basic Skills Instructor, four Administrative Support persons, two full-time Practical Nursing instructors, and one instructor for each of our other nine full-time programs.
+Our personnel structure includes one President, one Vice President, one Financial Aid Coordinator, one part-time Practical Nursing Coordinator, two Facility Support staff, one part-time Facility Support staff, one Technology Foundations Instructor, three Student Support persons, and two financial support persons.
+One instructor teaches both Administrative Office Technology and Retail, Hospitality, and Tourism.
+In Automotive, Cosmetology, and Practical Nursing we have two full-time instructors, and one instructor for each of our other full-time programs.

-TCAT Jacksboro’s main and extension campuses are located in Campbell County, Tennessee.
+TCAT Jacksboro’s main campuse is located in Campbell County, Tennessee.
 The counties served are Campbell, Scott, Anderson, and Claiborne.
 The area is primarily mountainous with many remote locations.
 Approximately 65% of the land is agricultural and rural, 35% is habitable space.
 The largest major industry sector in 2014 was manufacturing with health care, social assistance, and retail trade following according to the Tennessee Department of Labor’s labor market database called Jobs4TN.

 Tennessee’s Economic Community Development website statistics quote the population in Anderson County, as 75,528, Campbell County 39,918, Claiborne County 31,592, and Scott County 21,987.
 The average income levels in Anderson County is $40,361, Campbell County $30,473, Claiborne County $29,879, and Scott County $26,374 The high school graduation rates in Anderson County as 79.5%, Campbell County 62.5%, Claiborne County 71%, and Scott County 71.1%.
 As of September 2015 the unemployment rate reported in Anderson County as 6.3%, Campbell County 8.6%, Claiborne County 7.9%, and Scott County 11.2%.
 With these statistics it is understandable that approximately 90 per cent of our full-time enrolled students receive financial aid in the form of Federal Pell Grant, Tennessee Lottery, Tennessee Promise, and/or Tennessee Reconnect.